mullenkamp/s3dbm/README.md

 The local hash is only created if the database is opened for write access.
 Whenever a value is added or changed in the data file, then the local hash file is updated with the value hash.
 When pushing data back to the s3 remote, the local has is compared to the remote hash, and only those keys/values that have changed will be uploaded.
 Once the data has been uploaded, then the remote hash file gets updated with the new hashes and is also uploaded.
 A method should be run if the local hashes need to be generated from an existing database.
 Maybe call it .get_local_hash.

 An s3 lock (legal hold) can be made on the main s3dbm metadata file when opened for write.
+Another alternative is to create an object in the s3 remote specifically for locking.
+This is preferable since the metadata file needs to be uploaded last.
+If the metadata file was used as the lock, then the lock would have to be released prior to finishing the changes to upload the updated metadata file.
+A separate lock file can stay locked until all uploads are finished.

 The ETags in the s3 list objects request are MD5 hashes, which should be used as the local and remote hashes.
 If the user thinks that the hashes have gotten messed up, a method should be run to regenerate the remote hash file from the s3 list objects request.
 Maybe call it .get_remote_hash.